DALAI-project/CornerAPI/README.md

 `curl http://127.0.0.1:8000/corner -F file=@/path/img.jpg`

-Sending the url/path to the image file with the http request to the API requires the use of [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount the desired file or directory into the Docker container.
+Sending the path to the image file with the http request to the API requires the use of [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount the desired file or directory into the Docker container.
 For instance if the input images are located in a local folder `/home/user/data`, the container can be created and started the using the command